artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 There were two characteristics of interest while evaluating different load testing tools for Artemis:

-- User is able to write a test script in a ubiquitous language
+- User can write a test script in a ubiquitous language
 - Tool generates adequate load using minimal resources

 JMeter, Gatling, and k6 were the three options considered.
-All of these tools allow for API load testing, but differ when it comes to scripting vs non-scripting, language used to write tests, and resources used to generate load.
+All of these tools allow for API load testing, but differ when it comes to scripting vs non-scripting, the language used to write tests, and resources used to generate load.

 While JMeter performs protocol-based load testing, test scripts are created in a GUI, making JMeter an unsuitable choice.
 Artemis needed a script-based tool to control functionality from the CLI.
-Additionally, the use case is aimed towards developers that would already be familiar with writing tests in code and using the CLI.
+Additionally, the use case is aimed toward developers that would already be familiar with writing tests in code and using the CLI.

 Gatling was closer to the required load testing tool as it is a script-based, non-GUI solution.
-However, to use Gatling, engineers would have to learn a domain specific language (DSL).
+However, to use Gatling, engineers would have to learn a domain-specific language (DSL).
 Engineers at a small or medium-sized company may not have the time to learn another language.
-It was prefered to use a widely used language, rather than a DSL, to fit the use case of being easy to deploy and use for web developers.
+It was preferred to use a widely used language, rather than a DSL, to fit the use case of being easy to deploy and use for web developers.

 k6 aligned with this goal as test scripts are written in JavaScript. k6 itself is written in Go, which is built with performance in mind; its low memory footprint means k6 provides the capability of producing more load while using the same resources, compared to JMeter and Gatling.
-This made k6 a suitable choice to integrate into Artemis’ architecture..
+This made k6 a suitable choice to integrate into Artemis’ architecture.

 ### 6.2 Load generation